-Engagement with the U.S. Nuclear Regulatory Commission (NRC) and The Joint Commission (TJC)
+Engagement with the Nuclear Regulatory Commission (NRC) and The Joint Commission (TJC)

 It is immensely important to SNMMI-TS and the nuclear medicine community that our regulators are aware of what theranostics is.
-For this reason, in the fall of 2021, the SNMMI-TS Advocacy Committee met with the U.S. Nuclear Regulatory Commission staff to refine language on the NRC webpage of what "nuclear medicine is and is not."
+For this reason, in the fall of 2021, the SNMMI-TS Advocacy Committee met with the U.S. Nuclear Regulatory Commission staff to refine language on the NRC webpage of what "nuclear medicine is and is not".
 On that same page, we proposed that the NRC include the following, under common nuclear medicine procedures: "Theranostics for targeted radioactive imaging and therapy for various cancers and diseases.
 Theranostics uses targeted imaging to tailor patient treatment."

-Additionally, the SNMMI-TS Advocacy Committee embarked on a multiyear effort to oppose the further dilution of the training and experience (T&E) requirements for unsealed byproduct materials (10 CFR part 35).
-In 2020, NRC staff recommended that the Commission pursue regulatory changes to the T&E requirements for radiopharmaceuticals, moving to using solely board certification for determining and obtaining authorized user status.
+Additionally, the SNMMI-TS Advocacy Committee embarked on a multi-year effort to oppose the further dilution of the training and experience (T&E) requirements for unsealed byproduct materials (10 CFR Part 35).
+In 2020, NRC staff recommended that the Commission pursue regulatory changes to the T&E requirements for radiopharmaceuticals, moving to using solely board certification for determining and obtaining AU status.
 Specifically, NRC staff indicated they planned to modify the board certification criteria to allow for additional medical specialty boards, beyond nuclear medicine and radiation oncology, to qualify for meeting the T&E requirements.
 In practice, this would necessitate weakening the already robust, yet flexible, board recognition criteria.
-Thankfully in January 2022, the Commission disapproved of their staff's recommendations, preserving the T&E status quo (5).
+Thankfully in January 2022, the Commission disapproved of their staff's recommendations, preserving the T&E status quo.

-In the last year, NRC has been busy supporting novel positron emission tomography (PET) diagnostic radiopharmaceuticals and will play a direct role in creating regulations involving proposed rules on 82Rb generators and other new emerging medical technologies (EMTs).
-The Commission approved of their staff proceeding with rulemaking in January 2022 due to the anticipated increase in the number of EMTs licensed by the NRC (6).
-As the use of medical applications of radioisotopes continues to increase and new advancements in medical technologies are expected, we anticipate that the NRC will continue to be busy in this segment of radiopharmaceuticals.
-Proactively, to address these challenges, the NRC staff recommended updating part 35 to establish generally applicable, performance-based requirements for EMTs that would focus on the essential, safety-related elements necessary to ensure radiation safety for workers, patients, and the general public.
-The revised regulation would also include performance-based requirements for 82Rb generators, gamma stereotactic radiosurgery units, and 90Y microspheres (7).
+In the last year, NRC has been busy supporting novel PET diagnostic radiopharmaceuticals, and will play a direct role in creating regulations involving proposed rules on Rb-82 generators and other new emerging medical technologies (EMTs).
+The Commission approved of their staff proceeding with rulemaking in January 2022 due to the anticipated increase in the number of emerging medical technologies licensed by the NRC.
+As the use of medical applications of radioisotopes continues to increase and new advancements in medical technologies are expected, we anticipate the NRC will continue to be busy in this segment of radiopharmaceuticals.
+Proactively, to address these challenges, the NRC staff recommended updating Part 35 to establish generally applicable, performance-based requirements for emerging medical technologies that would focus on the essential, safety-related elements necessary to ensure radiation safety for workers, patients, and the general public.
+The revised regulation would also include performance-based requirements for rubidium-82 generators, GSR units, and Y-90 microspheres.

-In the staff's rule-making plan (7), "radiotheranostics' that merge molecular-targeted diagnostic imaging agents with molecular-targeted radiopharmaceutical therapy" is an example of new EMTs that currently would require licensing under 10 CFR 35.1000.
-SNMMI and the SNMMI-TS Advocacy will engage in providing comment to the proposed rule, along with participating in stakeholder calls, during the 90-d comment period in March 2023.
+In the staff's rule-making plan^{vii}, "'radiotheranostics' that merge molecular-targeted diagnostic imaging agents with molecular-targeted radiopharmaceutical therapy" is an example of new EMTs that currently would require licensing under 10 CFR 35.1000.
+SNMMI and the SNMMI-TS Advocacy will engage in providing comment to the proposed rule, along with participating in stakeholder calls during the 90-day comment period in March 2023.